 Then the business intelligence takes it to the next level, tracking and aggregating far more than a single source of data to provide actionable insight; red ones need to be at the front of the store on a Tuesday when it’s raining.

-Operational reporting however, does not integrate multiple platforms into a single console, but what it does provide is a powerful, user-friendly, easy-to-adapt reporting tool, which allows some users to efficiently complete their everyday operational tasks.
-Operations being the key definer.
+Operational reporting, however, does not integrate multiple platforms into a single console, but what it does provide is a powerful, user-friendly, easy-to-adapt reporting tool, which allows some users to efficiently complete their everyday operational tasks.
+Operations are the key definer.
 Business Intelligence goes beyond operational reporting.

 Now, using the Precision Point data warehouse that same customer (who built the replacement reports in just 2 hours), simply needs to press “refresh” to get the depth of visibility required.
 Fundamentally any ERP has a data flow – once a transaction is posted and stamped into the appropriate ledger it is summarised and key details are stripped out.
 The Precision Point data warehouse joins back the detailed data which gives a more holistic view of information.

-A Precision-Point data warehouse with a front end dashboard will give you an executive glance of the business and also the power to drill down to the underlying information to really understand the health and trends in the business.
+A Precision-Point data warehouse with a front-end dashboard will give you an executive glance at the business and also the power to drill down to the underlying information to really understand the health and trends in the business.